 Become aware of people in your life who treat you disrespectfully.
 Sarcasm and criticism is hurtful and you don’t deserve to be abused.
 Being spoken to in a sarcastic or critical tone is not okay.
 Give people the benefit of the doubt by taking them aside and speaking to them in a non-threatening and soft tone letting them know that you have decided that you want to be treated with kindness and respect.
 Ask them specifically for what you want and how you want them to speak to you.

 4. You are in control.
 Your thoughts have power.
 Depending upon where you choose to point and focus your thoughts, it will either energize or suck the life out of you.
 If you focus on all the reasons and thoughts that make you feel bad, you will only attract more ‘feeling bad’ into your experience.
 The chemicals of emotion are all just energy to your system.
 It’s not good.
 It’s not bad.
 It’s just energy.

 You can transform those negative thoughts and emotions to feel however you want.
-If you want to feel more confident and even tap into feeling sexy, you’ve got to grieve your losses and face the feelings you have about not feeling sexy and getting older.
+If you want to feel more confident and rise above your circumstances, you’ve got to grieve your losses and face the feelings you have about where you are now and how you feel about getting older.
 You have the power of choice.
 You can choose how you want to feel by changing the thoughts you think.
 You can choose to embrace this new older and more mature stage in your life and make it work for you or you can buy into the belief that you’re all washed up.
 It’s all up to you.